Tyler Bexley

 • Tyler was lead counsel in a First Amendment case involving the wrongful arrest of a freelance journalist.
 Tyler defeated the defendants’ immunity arguments in the trial court and in the U.S. Court of Appeals for the Fifth Circuit.
 Shortly after the Fifth Circuit rejected the defendants’ arguments, Tyler obtained a substantial settlement for his client.

-• In 2019, Tyler was part of a team led by Pete Marketos representing AT&T against false advertising claims relating to 5G technology filed by Sprint in the Southern District of New York.
+• With Pete Marketos, Tyler represented AT&T against false advertising claims relating to 5G technology filed by Sprint in the Southern District of New York.

-Tyler has been recognized as a Rising Star in Business Litigation by Thompson Reuters’ Texas Super Lawyers publication every year since 2016 and was named one of D Magazine’s Best Lawyers Under 40 in 2020 and 2021.
+Tyler has been recognized multiple times as a Rising Star in Business Litigation by Thompson Reuters’ Texas Super Lawyers publication, including as one of the “Up and Coming 100” in Texas in 2024.
+He was also honored as one of D Magazine’s Best Lawyers Under 40 from 2020 to 2024.

 Awards